ldipaola/covid-dashboard/README.md

 ### New Features!

 -   Importing data and statistics from third party API which allow us to access their functionality via jquery to us on our site.
--   Showing the hotspots map where are the new and active Covid-19 cases around the globe.
+-   Showing the hotspots map where are the new and active COVID-19 cases around the globe.
 -   There is graph which showing the hight and low peak point of the active cases

-You can also:
+You can also search:

-- search for specific location
+- Specific Location
-- Be aware of Hygiene
+- COVID-19 Preventions
-- Find the Covid-19 symptoms
+- COVID-19 Symptoms

 ### Our Team Members:
 - Lihuor Slot